Search our Child Care Provider Database

 A registered family child care home refers to a private child care setting in which an individual is paid by parents to care for their children while they are working or unavailable.
 This setting occurs in the child care provider’s home and provides small-group (five or fewer children) care in a home-like environment.

-These homes are not licensed, monitored, or otherwise regulated by the Mississippi State Department of Health.
-Minimal information is maintained about these programs by the Mississippi Department of Human Services to assist in emergency preparedness only.
-All family child care home providers who are approved to accept Child Care Payment Program recipients are registered.
+These homes are not licensed, monitored, or otherwise regulated by the Mississippi State Department of Health (MSDH).
+Minimal information is maintained about these programs by the Mississippi Department of Human Services (MDHS) to assist in emergency preparedness only.

 An unregistered family child care provider or unlicensed child care facility refers to a private child care setting in which an individual or organization is paid by parents to care for their children while they are working or unavailable.
-Unregistered care providers are not monitored or regulated by the Mississippi State Department of Health or the Mississippi Department of Human Services.
+Unregistered care providers are not monitored or regulated by the Mississippi State Department of Health (MSDH) or the Mississippi Department of Human Services (MDHS).
 Unlicensed providers are monitored annually by the MSDH but are not licensed by MSDH.

 NOTE: It is unlawful for any person to provide care-for-pay for more than five children at one time who are not related to the adult within the third degree.